 The method herein proposed relies partly on porous recharge wells that inject treated sewage into the subsurface.
 A porous recharge well is a borehole filled with coarse gravel to a depth equal to the bottom of the root zone of the walnut trees or other type of orchard being irrigated.
 The injected treated sewage must undergo enhanced secondary treatment prior to injection.
 The injected treated sewage undergoes further purification in the aquifer.
 This recharge increases groundwater storage that is largely free of evaporative losses.
 The column of treated sewage present in the porous recharge wells produces lateral, radial injection in the unsaturated zone driven by the hydraulic gradient that exists between the recharge well and the surrounding soil, that is, by the action of capillarity within the soil.
 The column of water in the recharge wells encompasses the root zone to allow water to move by capillarity from the recharge areas toward the plants' roots.
 The radius of influence of a recharge well defines a zone surrounding the well that is wetted by injected sewage.
 The extent of the wetted zone depends on soil characteristics and the hydraulic head within the recharge well at any depth.

 The main difficulty regarding recharge wells is clogging of the void space in the soil surrounding the wells.
-The main causes of clogging of the annular space surrounding recharge wells are:
+The main causes of clogging of the annular space surrounding recharge wells are as follows:

 The presence of suspended sediments and microbial colonies in the recharge water.
 Such matter can be treated by improving the treatment of recharge sewage, and/or by flushing and cleaning the annular space surrounding wells within the recharge zone on a regular basis.
 Flushing is achieved by injecting pressurized water and air through the annular space.
 Cleaning of the annular space is by injection of chemicals to disinfect, loosen, and dissolve extraneous material (Donham 1991; Payne 2005).
 Chemical injection must be applied with great care to avoid subsurface chemical contamination, and is generally inferior to pretreatment of recharged sewage.
 Methods include acidizing to remove the acid-soluble, hydrofluoric acid treatment and strong oxidizing agents such as sodium hypochlorite to restore the injectivity of the recharge wells (Donham 1991).